lucaschultz/datadive/apps/docs/src/content/docs/thesis/01-introduction.md

 ![Diagram of a realistic data analysis workflow.](../../../assets/data-analysis-workflow.jpeg)

   <figcaption>
     Diagram of a realistic data analysis workflow.
 The black arrows represent the idealized workflow, while the dashed arrows illustrate the actual workflow.
-The diagram is taken from the online book "Robust data analysis: an introduction to R" by Sina Rüeger. [][#ROBUST_DATA_ANALYSIS]
+The diagram is taken from the online book "Robust data analysis: an introduction to R" by Sina Rüeger.
   </figcaption>
 </figure>